zopefoundation/Zope/src/ZPublisher/request_params.rst

 ================

-Zope processes the request parameters in `ZPublisher.HTTPRequest.HTTPRequest.processInputs`.
+Zope processes the request parameters in ``ZPublisher.HTTPRequest.HTTPRequest.processInputs``.

-The processing involves various steps and peculiar logic which may lead to surprises.
-Therefore, this section describes the processing model in some detail.
+This section describes the complex processing model in some detail.

-In a preliminary step the request parameters are collected from the potential sources (i.e. the "query" and (potentially) the request body) and normalized.
-The result is a sequence of name, value pairs, each describing a single request parameter.
+In a preliminary step the request parameters are collected from the potential sources, i.e. the "query" and request body (if present), and normalized.
+The result is a sequence of name/value pairs, each describing a single request parameter.

 Zope then sets up some variables: